top of page

 4. The behavior of pathway-breaking mechanisms

-RP-PEMF modalities: Wellness, Medical, and TMS are tuned differently (different goals) to apply these characteristics, or in other words, are tuned to how nature actually works.
+The different RP-PEMF modalities: RP-PEMF Wellness, RP-PEMF Medical, and RP-TMS are tuned differently (different goals) to apply these characteristics, but all are tuned to how nature actually works.

 Wellness RP-PEMF